ashchan/gmail-notifr/README.md

 A MacRuby Gmail Notifier for Mac OS X

-# NOTE (2010/11/03) #
-Gmail Notifr was implemented in RubyCocoa then rewritten in MacRuby.
 The RubyCocoa implementation has been moved to the [rubycocoa](https://github.com/ashchan/gmail-notifr/tree/rubycocoa) branch.
-Master branch will focus on MacRuby.

 ![screenshot](http://ashchan.github.com/gmail-notifr/gmail-notifr-screen.png)